Hey-Salad/Tennis_ball_detection_model/README.md

 ## Acknowledgments

-- YOLOv5 team for the original architecture
+- YOLO team for the original architecture
 - Sophgo team for the tpu-mlir toolchain
 - COCO dataset for calibration images
 - Special Thanks to the Seeedstudio reCamera team Ddddawn and Leel